-To date, sales of our TeamConnect service have been significantly slower to ramp-up than our initial expectations for a number of reasons, including but not limited to, the performance of our indirect third-party sales representatives, longer initial sales cycles, high device costs, improvements in competitive PTT solutions and coverage gaps in certain markets due to delays in our deployment of planned sites.
+To date, sales of our DispatchPlus service have been slower to ramp-up than our initial expectations for a number of reasons, including but not limited to, the performance of our indirect third-party sales representatives, longer initial sales cycles, and coverage gaps in certain markets due to delays in our deployment of planned sites.
+We continue to develop and implement sales and marketing programs for our DispatchPlus service to drive increased customer acquisition and revenue growth.
+Our progress in the growth of our sales funnel and positive customer feedback provide us with optimism about our future sales opportunities.
+We are currently focusing our resources in the markets where we have commenced service.
+That focus includes trialing and implementing a number of sales and marketing initiatives and strategies aimed at increasing sales of our DispatchPlus service and continuing to develop and grow a predictable sales funnel and process.
+These initiatives include: